-Tax preparers have an important job that requires earning the trust of the client.
+Tax preparers have an essential job that requires earning the client’s trust.
 It is the responsibility of a taxpayer to prepare and submit an accurate income tax return to the Internal Revenue Service.
 If the preparer makes a mistake, the taxpayer can incur late fees and penalties.
-Tax preparers must keep up to date on the continually changing tax codes, and have knowledge of both federal and state tax laws.
+Tax preparers must keep updated on the continually changing tax codes and know federal and state tax laws.
 It’s a lot to take in.
 We’re here to help.

-Tax preparation is the process of preparing tax returns, often income tax returns.
-Tax preparation may be done by the taxpayer with or without the help of a tax preparation service, tax software, or online service.
-Tax preparation is often done by a licensed professional such as a certified public accountant (CPA, like Brian Moore), enrolled agent (EA like our tax associates), or by an unlicensed tax preparation business or individual.
+Tax preparation is preparing tax returns, often income tax returns.
+The taxpayer may do tax preparation with or without the help of a tax preparation service, tax software, or online service.
+Tax preparation is often done by a licensed professional such as a certified public accountant (CPA, like Brian Moore), enrolled agent (EA like our tax associates), or an unlicensed tax preparation business or individual.
 Because the United States income tax laws are considered to be complicated, many taxpayers seek outside assistance with getting their taxes prepared.
-It’s estimated that 60% of taxpayers seek outside assistance to prepare their tax returns.
+It’s estimated that 60% of taxpayers seek outside help to prepare their tax returns.

-A tax preparer is a professional that is qualified to calculate, file and sign income tax returns on behalf of individuals and businesses.
+A tax preparer is a professional qualified to calculate, file, and sign income tax returns for individuals and businesses.
 They can also represent the taxpayer during IRS examinations of tax returns.
-There are various types of job titles these professionals may have, as well as various certifications and educational levels; individuals need to choose which type of tax professional will best suit their situation.
+These professionals have various job titles and multiple certifications and educational levels; individuals need to choose which kind of tax professional will best suit their situation.

-Moore Accounting Services and the offices of Brian Moore, CPA have 15 years’ experience with every kind of business and personal tax preparation.
-We hold an active CPA license from both the Ohio state and South Carolina state board of accountancy.
-We specialize in tax debt resolution nationwide and have a broad knowledge of intricate federal, state, and local tax situations and complex tax related issues.
+Moore Accounting Services and the offices of Brian Moore, CPA, have 15 years of experience with every kind of business and personal tax preparation.
+We hold an active CPA license from both the Ohio State and South Carolina state board of accountancy.
+We specialize in tax debt resolution nationwide and have a broad knowledge of complex federal, state, and local tax situations and complex tax-related issues.

 Moore Accounting Services uses income tax software to prepare income tax returns.
-These computer programs present the preparer with a checklist, which helps the program to determine which forms are required to complete the return.
+These computer programs present the preparer with a checklist, which helps determine which forms are required to complete the return.
 For those preparers who do not use tax software, the IRS offers fillable forms, which perform the calculations automatically.
-While preparing the forms, the tax preparer will search for tax-saving deductions or credits and try to reduce or eliminate the client’s tax.
+While preparing the forms, the tax preparer will search for tax-saving deductions or credits and reduce or eliminate the client’s tax.
 If the client has an unusual tax situation, the preparer will refer to the IRS website or Publication 17 for assistance.
-Once the forms are completed, we will advise the client of the tax due or amount of the refund.
+Once the forms are completed, we will advise the client of the tax due or the refund amount.

 Most tax preparers will file a client’s income tax returns electronically.
 If the preparer does not use software to prepare the tax returns, the IRS offers a free service to file them.
-Filing electronically offers several benefits to clients, which include the elimination of inaccuracies on a return, faster processing times and prompt refunds.
-Clients who choose to file electronically must present the preparer with last year’s adjusted gross income and PIN number.
-If the client does not have this information, the preparer can assist the client with contacting the IRS to obtain this information.
-For clients who would rather file the return through the mail, the preparer must assemble the return, request the client to sign the return, and prepare the envelope.
+Filing electronically provides several benefits to clients, including eliminating inaccuracies on a return, faster processing times, and prompt refunds.
+Clients who file electronically must present the preparer with last year’s adjusted gross income and PIN number.
+If the client does not have this information, the preparer can contact the IRS to obtain this information.
+For clients who would instead file the return through the mail, the preparer must assemble the return, request the client to sign the return, and prepare the envelope.

-We hope this answers any questions you have about tax preparation and the choices you have for the process.
+We hope this answers any questions you have about tax preparation and your choices for the process.
 Don’t go it alone.
-Enjoy the peace-of-mind you get when you let a professional tax preparer do the work for you.
+Enjoy the peace of mind you get when you let a professional tax preparer do the work for you.
+Contact Us today.
 Have a blessed day.